"

 6.3.1 Employer Contributions to Workers’ Compensation Funds

-Canadian employers contribute to workers’ compensation funds administered by Workers’ Compensation Boards (WCBs).
-The purpose of WCBs is to provide a no-fault scheme that compensates employees for work-related injuries or illnesses.
-“No-fault” means that the employer does not have to be proven negligent or otherwise at fault in court; instead, workers with a work-related injury or illness can apply to their province or territory’s WCB for compensation.
-The WCB assesses the workers’ injury or illness claim, investigates, and determines whether the worker is eligible for benefits and compensation.
-If the claim is approved, the injured employee receives medical treatment, wage replacement, and potentially other necessary supports such as vocational rehabilitation.
-Employers contribute to a collective fund that supports these benefits.
+No-fault means that an employer does not need to be proven negligent or at fault in court; instead, workers with a work-related injury or illness can apply to their province or territory’s WCB for compensation.
+The WCB assesses the worker’s claim, investigates, and determines eligibility for benefits.
+If approved, the injured employee may receive medical treatment, wage replacement, and other supports such as vocational rehabilitation.
+Employers contribute to a collective fund that finances these benefits.

 Rates can vary widely, both within and across jurisdictions.
 Here are some examples (2023 rates):